Written byRivers Wong

 Update your Mac to the latest version

-Keeping your Mac updated to the latest macOS is possible the simplest way to protect your Mac from viruses.
+Keeping your Mac updated to the latest macOS is possibly the simplest way to protect your Mac from viruses.
 Because every time Apple releases a new version of macOS, it patches some security vulnerabilities.
 Moreover, it helps you remove virus from Mac.
 For your information, the latest macOS is macOS 13 Ventura.

 Keep your browser up to date

 Since we use browsers every day, it's advisable to keep our browsers up to date.
 Except Safari, Firefox, Chrome, and other web browsers need to be updated manually.
-Often, these updates include some security features that are designed to prevent your Mac from viruses.
+Often, these updates include some security features that are designed to protect your Mac from viruses.

 Make sure your Mac's firewall is turned on